 Voice and throat

-If there is a problem with the thyroid, it’s likely that the gland will be inflamed or increase in size.
+If there’s a problem with the thyroid, it’s likely that the gland will be inflamed or bigger.
 When this happens, it can cause sore throat, hoarseness, malaise, swelling in the neck or snoring, among others.

 What can you do about these warning signs?

-If you’re experiencing the warning signs of a thyroid problem, it’s important to consult your doctor for a medical exam and diagnostic testing.
+If you’re experiencing symptoms of thyroid problems, it’s important to consult your doctor for a medical exam and diagnostic testing.
 Also, if you have a family history of thyroid problems, you should receive regular checkups more often to verify that your thyroid is functioning properly.